Child Safe Shutters: The Complete Perth Family Guide

 - Cordless or motorised shutters remove strangulation hazards from pull cords.

-- Strong frames, tamper-resistant hardware, and window restrictors reduce fall risks.
+- Sturdy frames, tamper-resistant fixtures, and window restrictors help reduce fall risks and tampering.

-- Smart controls and scheduled automation keep operation out of reach and convenient.
+- Smart controls and automation keep operation safely out of reach and add convenience.

 What Are Child Safe Shutters?